adamspd/django-appointment/README.md

 2. Handles appointment conflicts and availability.
 3. Easy integration with Django admin interface for appointment management.
 4. User-friendly interface for viewing available time slots and scheduling appointments.
+5. Sends email notifications to clients when they schedule an appointment.

 ## Quick start